johnkinsky/book/docs/source/resources/furtherreading.rst

 | (ISBN 9781933097060)

 ===========================================
-Data and Information Visualization
+Technical Writing
 ===========================================

-| Tufte, Edward R. 1997. **Visual Explanations: Images and Quantities, Evidence and Narrative**.
-Cheshire, CT: Graphics Press.
-| (ISBN 9780961392123)

-| Huff, Darrell.
-1954. **How to Lie with Statistics**.
-Illustrated by Irving Geis.
-New York: W. W. Norton.
+| Brogan, John A. 1973. **Clear Technical Writing**.
+New York: McGraw-Hill.
-| (ISBN 9780393310726)
+| (ISBN 9780070079748)

+| Baker, Mark.
+2013. **Every Page Is Page One: Topic-Based Writing for Technical Communication and the Web.** Foreword by Scott Abel.
+Burlington, MA: Morgan Kaufmann. | (ISBN 9781937434281)

 =========================================
 Online Writing Resources